snubwoody/wakunguma.com/src/articles/web-apps.md

 There's two sides to the web apps: websites and apps packed using a webview, electron, tauri and so on.

+- Website: A website hosted on a server, accessed through a browser
+- Web app: An application using the system webview or other such browser technologies
+- Native app: An application not using browser technologies

 ## Performance
-A native app will usually have better performance that an equivalent app written in Electron or otherwise framework using a WebView.
+A native app will usually have better performance that an equivalent web app written in Electron or otherwise framework using a WebView.
 All web apps have the overhead of of a web view plus all the other browser technologies running.
 With native apps you only pay for what you use.

 ## Feel
-Native apps usually feel better than web apps although this is subjective.
+Native apps usually feel better and more responsive than web apps although this is subjective.
 Native apps like Excel (written in C++) feel more responsive than Notion.
-Of course this is just a generalisation, there's app like Obsidian where you can't even tell.

 ## Features
 Certain features and categories of apps just need to use system API's.
 A file explorer, for example, is not feasible to create as a web app.
 Even basic controls like the camera are heavily guarded on the web.